Medicaid Planning FAQ

 What do I do if I am unable to locate a birth certificate, marriage certificate, death certificate, or divorce decree?

 This can be a real problem.
-Medicaid is a bureaucracy; it’s government processing of paperwork.
+Medicaid is a bureaucracy; it’s the government’s paperwork processing.
 Often, these items can be obtained from the Registrar of Vital Statistics or from court records.
 If it is absolutely impossible to obtain these records, other forms of evidence may be accepted.
-If you’re hitting a roadblock, then consult with an experienced NJ Medicaid application attorney or if in doubt about the completeness of your documentation to reduce the chances of denial.
+If you’re hitting a roadblock, then consult with an experienced NJ Medicaid application attorney, or if in doubt about the completeness of your documentation, to reduce the chances of denial.

 Must applicants prove that it is medically necessary that he/she receive long-term care benefits?

 Yes.
 A medical document form called a PAS (Pre-Admission Screening) must be ordered by the long-term care facility or by the family if care is being provided at home.
-Once received, Medicaid sends a nurse or nurse practitioner to examine the applicant to determine whether or not long-term care assistance is medically necessary.
-New Jersey has an unwritten rule that the examination will take place within 30 days from the date the PAS is ordered.
+Once the application is received, Medicaid sends a nurse or nurse practitioner to examine the applicant to determine whether long-term care assistance is medically necessary.
 Medical eligibility is confirmed by demonstrating that the applicant needs assistance with at least three (3) activities of daily living.

-Does Medicaid examine your financial information to know that the information being provided is complete?
+Does Medicaid examine your financial information to ensure that the information being provided is complete?

 Applying for Medicaid Eligibility For Long Term Care in NJ (Part I)